paymaan/aws-ec2-automate/README.md

 # aws-ec2-automate
 Automate the process for launching, terminating and connecting to an EC2 instance

-I wrote a bash script to help launch, connect and terminate an AWS EC2 instance from the command line.
+I wrote a bash script to help launch, terminate and connect to an AWS EC2 instance from the command line.

 ## Dependencies
 Only [AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/)